 Internal geometric characteristics

-The Technical Service conducting the approval tests shall verify that the internal dimensions of the Child Restraint System conform to the requirements of Annex 18.
-For any size within the size range declared by the manufacturer the minimum dimensions for shoulder breadth, hip breadth and sitting height shall be fulfilled together with the minimum and maximum dimensions of shoulder height.
+The Technical Service conducting the approval tests shall verify that the internal dimensions of the Enhanced Child Restraint System conform to the requirements of Annex 18.
+For any size within the size range declared by the manufacturer the dimensions for minimum shoulder breadth, minimum hip breadth and minimum sitting height shall be fulfilled as well as the dimensions for minimum and maximum shoulder height.

 External dimensions

-Integral
+The Universal Integral Class Enhanced Child Restraint Systems shall be adjusted to the largest size of its declared stature range (height, depth and width dimensions as defined in Annex 18).
+I-Size Booster Seats shall be adjusted to accommodate children of 135 cm stature (height, depth and width dimensions as defined in Annex 18) or to the largest size of its declared stature range in case the upper limit is below 135 cm.
+In this case, it must fit within each of its declared Vehicle Seat Fixtures in at least one adjustable position.
+The Enhanced Child Restraint System may be adjusted to other inclined positions (less or more reclined) that are outside the Vehicle Seat Fixture’s height; in this case, the child restraint manufacturer’s user manual shall clearly indicate that when used in one of these configurations, the Enhanced Child Restraint System may not fit in all vehicles approved for a Universal fixture

+Integral Class Enhanced Child Restraint Systems

-The maximum dimensions for width, height and depth of the Child Restraint System and the locations of the ISOFIX anchorages system with which its attachments shall engage, shall be defined by the Vehicle Seat Fixture (VSF) as defined in paragraph 2.17. of this Regulation.
+The maximum dimensions for width, height and depth of the Enhanced Child Restraint System and the locations of the ISOFIX anchorages system with which its attachments shall engage, shall be defined by the ISOFIX Vehicle Seat Fixture as defined in paragraph 2.17.1 of this Regulation.

-i-Size Forward facing Child Restraint Systems shall fit within the ISO/F2x size envelope for a reduced-height forward-facing toddler CRS (height 650 mm) ISOFIX SIZE CLASS B1;
+i-Size Forward facing Enhanced Child Restraint Systems shall fit within the ISO/F2x size envelope for a reduced-height forward-facing toddler CRS ISOFIX SIZE CLASS B1;

-i-Size Rearward facing Child Restraint Systems shall fit within the ISO/R2 size envelope for a reduced-size rearward-facing toddler CRS ISOFIX SIZE CLASS D;
+i-Size Rearward facing Enhanced Child Restraint Systems shall fit within the ISO/R2 size envelope for a reduced-size rearward-facing toddler CRS ISOFIX SIZE CLASS D;

-"Specific Vehicle ISOFIX" Child Restraint Systems may fit within any ISO size envelope.
+Specific Vehicle ISOFIX Enhanced Child Restraint Systems shall fit in vehicle(s) specified or shall fit at least in one of ISO (R1, R2, R3, F2, F2X, F3, L1, L2) size envelope.

+Non-integral Class Enhanced Child Restraint Systems

+The maximum external dimensions for the width, height and depth of the Enhanced Child Restraint System and the locations of the ISOFIX anchorages system if any, with which its attachments shall engage, shall be defined by the i-Size Booster Seat fixture as defined in paragraph 2.17.2. of this Regulation.

+I-Size Booster Seat Enhanced Child Restraint Systems shall fit within the ISO/F4 size envelope;

+Specific vehicle booster seat Enhanced Child Restraint Systems shall fit in vehicle(s) specified by the child seat manufacturer or shall fit at least in one of ISO (F4, F5) size envelope.

 Mass

-The mass of an integral ISOFIX Child Restraint System (i-Size Child Restraint System included) combined with the mass of the largest child intended to use the Child Restraint System shall not exceed 33 kg.
-This mass limit is also applicable for "Specific vehicle ISOFIX" Child Restraint Systems.
+The mass of an integral ISOFIX Enhanced Child Restraint System (i-Size Enhanced Child Restraint System included) combined with the mass of the largest child intended to use the Enhanced Child Restraint System shall not exceed 33 kg.
+This mass limit is also applicable for "Specific vehicle ISOFIX" Enhanced Child Restraint Systems.

 ISOFIX Attachments